-Tattoo commission prices catch a lot of people off guard at first—and then make complete sense the moment you understand what’s actually inside them.
+Tattoo commission prices catch a lot of people off guard at first — and then they make complete sense the moment you see what’s actually folded inside them.
+So let me break down what custom design work really covers, why the number moves, and how to think about the cost instead of just staring at the figure on the invoice.

 What’s Actually Included in Tattoo Commission Prices

-When you commission a tattoo design, you’re paying for a few things at once — and understanding my custom tattoo design process makes it clear why the drawing is the final product, not the whole package.
+When you commission a tattoo design, you’re paying for several things at once — and once you understand my custom tattoo design process, it becomes clear why the final drawing is the result, not the whole story.

 Creative consultation and concept work